Ali-Karimi23/Ali-Karimi23/README.md

 ### Hi, I'm Ali 👋

-##  AI Engineer | Santur Player | Judo Enthusiast
-I'm a passionate AI engineer specializing in computer vision and large language models.
+I'm an AI research engineer specializing in computer vision and large language models.
 With a background in control theory, robotics, and nonlinear systems, I enjoy exploring how artificial intelligence can enhance different fields, especially in medical image processing and neuroscience.

 🔬 My research interests include: